Things to do in Kauai

 728*90

-4. HANAKAPI’AI FALLS HIKE ALONG THE KALALAU TRAIL
+4. HIKE TO HANAKAPI’AI FALLS ALONG THE KALALAU TRAIL

 Hanakapi’ai Falls is a breathtaking 300-foot waterfall on the Kalalau Trail that begins at Ke’e Beach on the North Shore of Kauai.
 The hike to the falls is not the easiest, but the reward at the end is worth it.
 The trail is approximately 8 miles roundtrip and in the rain, it can be quite muddy and slippery!